jgraettinger/blog/README.md

 ```

 This PostgreSQL table was created for us by `flowctl develop` on startup,
-drawn from our declared
+drawn from a declared
 [materialization](https://docs.estuary.dev/concepts/catalog-entities/materialization)
-and its JSON schema.
+and JSON schema.
 It's a regular table and indexed on user ID for efficient lookups:
 ```console
 $ psql -h localhost -c '\d user_details;'